d-eathrow/anonymousland/_items/Services.md

 ## __Privacy & Security policy__

-As nature of this website, privacy and security must be our main priority, the following is currently in effect:

-- nginx logging is disabled on all servers and no IPs are being logged.
-- The following nginx headers are set to disable IP logging:
+The following nginx headers are set on Synapse:

 ```
 proxy_set_header X-Forwarded-For 0.0.0.0;